chriskilding/jackson-dataformat-ron/README.md

 ## Limitations

-The following design limitations are in place due to the prototype nature of this code:
+The following intentional design limitations are in place due to the prototype nature of this code:

 - The `RONGenerator` only supports `Reader` and `Writer` based de/serializers.
 It does not support char array de/serializers.